mike99mac/zlma/README.md

 ```

 Python must be at level 3.10 or greater because zlma code uses ``match/case`` statements which are not supported in Python 3.9 or earlier.
-AlmaLinux 9.4 (the distro often used to write this document) ships with a base Python version of 3.9 which will not run this code.
+In this example, AlmaLinux 9.4 ships with a base Python version of 3.9 which is not sufficient.

 To install Python 3.11 on a RHEL based distro, perform the following steps.